I never imagined I would reinvent myself as a slipcover maker mid-life. Launch my own slipcover business at age 55? No way.

 Scary?
 You bet it was.

-I started my business on shoe string budget from my small one-bedroom apartment using my home sewing machine.
+I started my business on a shoestring budget from my small one-bedroom apartment using my home sewing machine.
 The learning curve was steep.
 I made more mistakes than I’d like to admit.
 But with a lot of hard work, and the right professionals to guide me, I learned how to succeed despite limitations and setbacks.

-I now make a living on my own terms from work I absolutely love.
+My slipcover business has flourished!
+I’m now making a living on my own terms from creative work I love.
+It’s very rewarding and supports a satisfying life.

-If you’ve ever wondered if starting a slipcover business could be your chance to start over I encourage you to begin exploring — no matter your age or circumstance.
+If you’ve ever wondered if starting a slipcover service could be your chance to start over I encourage you to explore, no matter your age or circumstance.